On Leadership: 1906 - 2001

 Hiring individuals who would learn and apply these practices followed; the addition of top quality printing and pre-press equipment from Heidelberg followed; the addition of a new modern 75,000 square foot manufacturing and office building built by Orlando in Mississauga followed in 1984; and most importantly our reputation as a trusted and quality supplier of important documents such as annual reports, advertising and various promotional materials surely followed.

 The driving force behind all of this is without doubt Duncan McGregor the son of Reid McGregor who had asked me if I would like to join the sales force in 1963.
-My life changed when I accepted the inquiry and his father accepted me.
+My life changed instantly when I accepted the inquiry and his father accepted me.

-During each day decisions were made for and against but the goal was in sight: to be the trusted, quality supplier of important printed documents beyond repute.
+During each day decisions were made for and against but the goal was in sight: to be the trusted, quality supplier of quality printed documents beyond repute.
 Year after year, example after example cemented that trust between our clients, prospects and our employees.

 During the next five years the "MacAttack" kicked in and everything about our industry changed.
 Designers became typesetters; printers became commodity producers whose differentials could not easily be distinguished.
 With these changes AJ's intrinsic value eroded somewhat and the intelligent decision was to accept the price and sell the balance of ownership to Jannock in 1991.